Mohammadjamiu/tahugo_updated/content/how-to-tech/how-to-stop-or-disable-vscode-auto-update-1.md

 In addition to disabling auto-updates for VS Code itself, you might also want to prevent extensions from updating automatically.
 Here's how:

 * Open the Settings editor by pressing `Ctrl+,` (or `Cmd+,` on macOS).
-* Type “Extensions: Auto Update"
+* Type “Extensions: Auto Update”
 * Look for the “Extensions: Auto Update” check box.
 * Clear the checkbox to opt out of automatic extension updates.